veeto

 • Establishes the Great Redwood Trail Agency as a state subdivision to manage rail services and trails in California's north coast.

-• Requires annual budgets, regular audits, and competitive bidding for contracts exceeding specified thresholds.
+• Requires annual budgets, regular audits, and competitive bidding for projects exceeding cost thresholds.

-• Exempts the agency from local building and zoning ordinances except for projects on non-agency owned property.
+• Exempts the agency from local building and zoning laws except for projects on non-agency owned property.

-• Authorizes contracts with law enforcement to enforce agency rules and regulations on trails and facilities.
+• Authorizes contracts with law enforcement agencies to enforce trail rules and regulations.

 Summary

-For public works contracts above specified thresholds, the bill mandates competitive bidding procedures, including public notices and performance bonds.
-Exceptions allow direct agency personnel to perform environmental preservation, maintenance, and emergency work.
-The legislation also authorizes the agency to contract with state or local law enforcement to enforce its regulations and ordinances.
+For public works contracts above specified thresholds, the agency must follow competitive bidding procedures, including public notices and performance bonds.
+The legislation authorizes partnerships with state and local law enforcement agencies to enforce trail regulations and ordinances.
+While designating the agency as a state subdivision, the bill explicitly shields the state from liability for the agency's contracts and obligations.

 Key Dates